 Tooth fillings or restorations are among dental procedures applied to restore the beauty and function of the teeth.
 Dental fillings are practiced to treat tooth cavities, chipped teeth, partial tooth cavities, and superficial tooth destruction.
 Formerly, teeth were filled with a metal amalgam showing considerable strength and durability.
 Today, however, people often want their teeth to look natural.
 For this, there is a need for materials such as composite or porcelain, which are more similar to a natural tooth and look more beautiful.

 Composite materials are widely used for white tooth filling and restore tooth decay.
 These materials appear similar to natural teeth.
 Glass ionomer cement (GIC) is also used for white tooth fillings.

 Comparison of composite and amalgam fillings

 The composite filling provides more white teeth and gives much more attractive and natural results than the amalgam.
-The beauty of the teeth makes the patient’s more self-assured.
+The beauty of the teeth makes the patient more self-assured.

 White restorations are not applicable for all teeth and all types of cavities, especially in conditions with a considerable chipped tooth.
 White restorations are mainly used to treat front teeth and small chipped teeth.
 Notably, there are special composite materials that can be used to restore large cavities.

-The composite filling requires fewer preparations than amalgam, and, thereby, the structure of healthy teeth alter fewer during filling with composites.
+The composite filling requires fewer preparations than amalgam, and, thereby, the structure of healthy teeth alters less during filling with composites.
 Composite materials are less enduring than amalgam, but they can be used for all teeth.

-Tooth colored restoration costs vary depending on the position of the tooth, the number of sessions, the rate of coming out, and the cleaning of the tooth.
+Tooth-colored restoration costs vary depending on the tooth’s position, the number of sessions, the rate of coming out, and the cleaning of the tooth.
 Most insurance companies avoid covering the additional costs associated with composite materials.

 1-What is the advantage of composite teeth filling?